Chart Configuration¶

 Select the value or calculated value to display in the legend.

-The time series legend values will be recalculated based on the chart query results.
-Supports selecting Last (last value), First (first value), Avg (average value), Min (minimum value), Max (maximum value), Sum (sum), Count (number of points returned).
+The time series chart legend value undergoes secondary aggregation calculation based on the chart query results.
+Supports selecting Last (last value), First (first value), Avg (average value), Min (minimum value), Max (maximum value), Sum (summation), Count (number of returned points).

-As shown below: First represents the first value of the current time series query result, Last is the last value of the current time series query result.
-Clicking on the legend value supports ascending/descending sorting.
+As shown in the figure below: First represents the first value of the current time series chart query result, Last is the last value of the current time series chart query result.
+Clicking the legend value supports ascending/descending sorting.

 Note

-Avg, Sum, Count will display different results based on the selected time interval (original interval and automatic alignment).
+Avg, Sum, Count display different results depending on the selected time interval (original interval and automatic alignment).

 Data Format¶

-Decimal Places: Choose 0, 1, 2, 3 decimal places or full precision.
+- Decimal Places: Can choose 0, 1, 2, 3 decimal places or full precision.

-Thousand Separator: Enabled by default; when disabled, the original value will be displayed without separators.
+- Thousand Separator: Enabled by default.
+After disabling, the original value will be displayed without separators.

-If a unit is set, the data format will be displayed according to the set unit.
+Dashboard chart query results support automatic addition of thousand-separator format for data display.
+If a unit is set, the data format is displayed according to the set unit.

-After setting, the data format will be displayed with thousand separators in preview.
-If a unit is set, it will be displayed according to the unit format.
+After setting, the data can be displayed in thousand-separator format in preview.
+If a unit is set, it will be displayed in the unit format.

 Advanced Configurations¶